hashkat/hashkat/docs/visualization.md

 ### Explore

-Though we discuss using Gephi in much greater detail in this documentation, you are encouraged to also analyze your networks using [Networkx](https://networkx.github.io/).
+Though we discuss Gephi in much greater detail in this documentation, you are encouraged to analyze your networks using [Networkx](https://networkx.github.io/).
+Other data output files are under development.
+If you have a preference please let us know.

 You are encouraged to explore all of Networkx's features and functionalities to understand all the ways in which you can analyze the data you've collected from running **#k@**.